soh335/jsongostruct/README.md

 # jsongostruct

-generate golang struct from json schema by go/ast
+generate golang struct from json by go/ast

 ## example